janosh/pymatgen-2-paper/paper/main.typ

 = Abstract

 We present the second major release of the Python Materials Genomics (#pmg) library, reflecting on a decade of community growth and established best practices.
 This version builds on #pmg's robust, open-source foundation, emphasizing its collaborative nature.
 Over the past decade, #pmg has thrived as one of the largest open-source materials science codebases.
 We detail how #pmg aids modern computational materials science, its adaptation to changing demands, and lessons learned from its growing community.

-As shown in @fig:mindmap, #pmg has evolved into a comprehensive ecosystem spanning diverse research areas from battery materials to machine learning applications.
+We are attempting to derive the necessary future requirements for #pmg based on current developments in the field, and use these requirements to develop a roadmap.

+= Introduction
+*@ Janine*

 #figure(
   image("figs/mindmap.pdf"),
   caption: [#pmg functionality grouped into research topics, colored by number of papers in each topic citing #pmg.], ) <fig:mindmap>

-= Introduction
-*@ Janine*

 Since 2011, #pmg has enabled both individual and high-throughput computational materials science efforts @ong_python_2013.
 It started as a central code in the Materials Project@jain_commentary_2013 and nowadays provides tools for setup and analysis of materials simulations, and interfaces to various materials science codes.
-The library has grown significantly through community efforts, adapting to expanding needs in the field of materials informatics @butler_machine_2018.  // potentially one or two more sentences on the impact it has
+The library has grown significantly through community efforts, adapting to expanding needs in the fields of materials informatics @butler_machine_2018 and computational materials science. #pmg is used in diverse research areas spanning from battery materials to machine learning applications, as shown in @fig:mindmap.

-On #pmg's 10th anniversary, we review its evolution and impact, sharing challenges and solutions encountered during its growth.
+After more than 14 years of development, we review its evolution and impact, sharing challenges and solutions encountered during its growth.
 We furthermore highlight factors that established #pmg as a cornerstone of materials science software.
 This retrospective could also serve as a guiding example for other community codes in the materials science domain.
 Lastly, we outline future developments.

 *Pymatgen's place in the community*